-The University is a member, with thirteen other universities, of the joint venture, TRIUMF, Canada's national laboratory for particle and nuclear physics located on the University of British Columbia (UBC) campus.
-As of June 1, 2021, TRIUMF incorporated as TRIUMF Inc., a registered charity and not-for-profit corporation incorporated under the laws of Canada.
-The joint venture's assets, liabilities and obligations were transferred to the corporation as of that date, and each university continues to have an undivided 1 / 14 interest.
+The University is a member, with thirteen other universities, of the joint venture, TRIUMF Inc., Canada's national laboratory for particle and nuclear physics located on the University of British Columbia (UBC) campus.
+TRIUMF Inc. is a registered charity and not-for-profit corporation incorporated under the laws of Canada and each university has an undivided 1 / 14 interest.
 The land and buildings it occupies are owned by UBC.
 The facilities and its operations are funded by federal government grants and the University has made no direct financial contribution to date.
 TRIUMF Inc.'s net assets are not contemplated to be and are not readily realizable by the University.
-The University's interest in the assets, liabilities and results of operations are not included in the financial statements (see also Note 19(d)).
+The University's interest in the assets, liabilities and results of operations are not included in the financial statements (see also Note 20(d)).

-The following financial information at March 31, 2022 for TRIUMF was prepared in accordance with Canadian public sector accounting standards (PSAS), including accounting standards that apply to government not-for-profit organizations, except that all property, plant and equipment purchased or constructed for use at TRIUMF and related decommissioning costs (if any) are expensed in the period in which the costs are incurred.
+The following financial information at March 31, 2023 for TRIUMF Inc. was prepared in accordance with Canadian public sector accounting standards (PSAS), including accounting standards that apply to government not-for-profit organizations, except that all property, plant and equipment purchased or constructed for use at TRIUMF Inc. and related decommissioning costs (if any) are expensed in the period in which the costs are incurred.

-2 2021
+2022

-Total assets \$ 52,588 \$ 54,446
+Total assets \$ 53,755 \$ 51,029

-Total liabilities 11,898 8,956
+Total liabilities 11,266 10,339

-Total fund balances \$ 40,690 \$ 45,490
+Total fund balances \$ 42,489 \$ 40,690

-Revenues \$ 98,051 \$ 89,092
+Revenues \$ 101,155 \$ 98,605

-Expenses 102,851 88,856
+Expenses 99,356 103,405

-(Deficiency) / excess of revenues over expenses \$ (4,800) \$ 236
+Excess / (deficiency) of revenues over expenses \$ 1,799 \$ (4,800)

-19. COMMITMENTS AND CONTINGENCIES
+20. COMMITMENTS AND CONTINGENCIES